Modular Anomaly from Holomorphic Anomaly in Mass Deformed N=2 Superconformal Field Theories

-Topological string theory on Calabi-Yau manifolds has been an active area of research and also provides many insights for other areas of physics, such as black hole entropy and supersymmetric gauge theories in 4 dimensions \cite{mirrorbook}.
-The A-model topological string partition function depends on Kahler moduli of the Calabi-Yau manifolds, and counts holomorphic curves, whose numbers are known as Gromov-Witten invariants.
+The effective actions of the $\mathcal{N}=2$ theories can also be computed by topological string theory through the techniques of geometric engineering.
+Topological string theory on Calabi-Yau manifolds has been an active area of research and also provides many insights for other areas of physics, such as black hole entropy and supersymmetric gauge theories in four dimensions \cite{mirrorbook}.
+The A-model topological string partition function depends on Kahler moduli of the Calabi-Yau manifolds and counts holomorphic curves, whose numbers are known as Gromov-Witten invariants.
 Mirror symmetry relates the rather difficult A-model problem to the B-model on the mirror Calabi-Yau manifold, which is a deformation theory for the complex structure moduli.
-The genus zero B-model partition function, known as the prepotential, is solved by a Picard-Fuchs linear partial differential equation.
-The an-holomorphic parts of the higher genus amplitudes are determined by the Bershadsky-Cecotti-Ooguri-Vafa (BCOV) holomorphic anomaly equation \cite{BCOV}, and one may also fix the holomorphic ambiguities by appropriate boundary conditions at special points of the moduli space \cite{Huang:2006}.
+The genus-0 B-model prepotential is solved by a Picard-Fuchs linear partial differential equation.
+The anholomorphic parts of the higher genus amplitudes are determined by the Bershadsky-Cecotti-Ooguri-Vafa (BCOV) holomorphic anomaly equation \cite{BCOV}, and one may also fix the holomorphic ambiguities by appropriate boundary conditions at special points of the moduli space \cite{Huang:2006}.
+The conventional topological strings correspond to the case of $\epsilon_1+\epsilon_2=0$ in the $\Omega$ background.
+The general case inspires the studies of refined topological string theory and the generalized holomorphic anomaly equations \cite{Krefl:2010a, Krefl:2010b, HK2010, Huang:toappear}.

-Through the techniques of geometric engineering, the topological strings compute the effective actions of certain $\mathcal{N}=2$ supersymmetric gauge theories in 4 dimensions.
-The prepotential was originally constructed by Seiberg and Witten using its holomorphicity as well as its asymptotic and monodromy properties \cite{SW1, SW2}.
-The instanton contributions are computed directly by localization technique in the $\Omega$ background and are known as the Nekrasov partition function \cite{Nekrasov:2003}.
-The $\Omega$ background is a non-commutative deformation of $\mathbb{R}^4$ space by two small parameters $\epsilon_1$, $\epsilon_2$.
-The leading term in the small $\epsilon$ expansion is exactly the $\mathcal{N}=2$ prepotential, while the higher order terms are the effective couplings of graviphoton fields to the Ricci tensor.
-The conventional topological strings correspond to the case of $\epsilon_1+\epsilon_2=0$.
-The general $\Omega$ background inspires the studies of refined topological string theory and the generalized holomorphic anomaly equations \cite{Krefl:2010a, Krefl:2010b, HK2010, Huang:toappear}.